Managing our water sources and supply

 All licence reductions and our required interventions will be completed by 2030.

 Tackling leakage is one of our top priorities.
 We’re already driving down our leakage figures and we’ve committed to reduce leakage by 15% by 2025.

-The goal is to reduce leakage by 50% over the next 25 years.
+Our goal is to reduce leakage by 50% by 2045.
 We plan to achieve this through developing and deploying leakage detection and prevention technology, improving measurement and data capture, and innovation.

 We have an ambitious water efficiency programme that has saved around 25 million litres per day (Ml/d) of water between 2015 and 2020 through water efficiency advice for customers, free and subsidised water-saving products on request, and targeted home water efficiency checks.